lqc/thinkcspy/source/dictionaries.rst

 lists, and tuples --- are sequence types, which use integers as indices to access the values they contain within them.

-**Dictionaries** are a different kind of compound type.
+**Dictionaries** are yet another kind of compound type.
 They are Python's built-in **mapping type**.
 They map **keys**, which can be any immutable type, to values, which can be any type, just like the values of a list or tuple.